On the Optimality of Gaussian Code-books for Signaling over a Two-Users Weak Gaussian Interference Channel: Optimality of the HK Region with Gaussian Code-books

-Solution to \ref{zHK1ppZZAA} to \ref{zHK10pZZAA} results: (1) an achievable solution for which constraints in \ref{HK1p} to \ref{HK16} are not violated, and (2) the corresponding solution coincides with optimum boundary established in Section~\ref{ABC1} for $\mu<1$.
-This entails Han-Kobayashi region with Gaussian code-books is optimum.
+Solution to \ref{zHK1ppZZAA} to \ref{zHK10pZZAA} results: (1) an achievable region potentially inferior to the HK region due to shrinking of the corresponding feasible region, and (2) the solution coincides with optimum boundary established in Section~\ref{S5} for $\mu<1$.
+Similar arguments can be applied to $\mu>1$.
+This entails Han-Kobayashi region with independent and identically distributed (single-letter) Gaussian code-books for $U_1$, $U_2$, $V_1$, $V_2$ is optimum.

-Note that the formulation in \ref{zHK1ppZZAA} to \ref{zHK10pZZAA} corresponds to the case that both users have public and private messages.
-For $\mu<1$, boundary includes segments where user 1 sends only a private message and user 2 sends both public and private messages.
-Likewise, for $\mu>1$, boundary includes segments where user 2 sends only a private message and user 1 sends both public and private messages.
-Formulations and proofs of optimality for these cases follow similarly.

 \begin{appendix}

 In the following, to simplify expressions, entropy values are computed in base ``e".